camunda/feel-scala/README.md

 # How to use
 The parser and interpreter can be integrated as dependency (requires Scala in classpath) or as jar which include all dependencies (size of ~ 7mb).

 Make sure you have build and deploy it (locally) before.
 It is not deployed in a public repository yet.

-Or just use a built jar of the released version found on github.
+Or just use a built jar of the released version found on [github release page](https://github.com/saig0/feel/releases).

 ## Native Way
 There is a class 'FeelEngine' that can be used to parse and evaluate a given expression.
 This class can be called from a scala or java program.